ic-Solutions/neetadvisor/_posts/2020-10-14-maharashtra-neet-ug-counseling.md

 ---
-title: Maharashtra NEET UG Counseling
+title: Maharashtra NEET UG counselling
-image: /assets/images/blog/Maharashtra-NEET-UG-counseling.jpg
+image: /assets/images/blog/Maharashtra-NEET-UG-counselling.jpg
-description: To pursue a lucrative medical career, securing an admission in the top medical college in Maharashtra, requires you to clear NEET exam along with undergoing Maharashtra NEET UG counseling.
+description: To pursue a lucrative medical career, securing an admission in the top medical college in Maharashtra, requires you to clear NEET exam along with undergoing Maharashtra NEET UG counselling.
 layout: post
 author: NEET Advisor
 ---

-To pursue a lucrative medical career, securing an admission in the top medical college in Maharashtra, requires you to clear NEET exam along with undergoing Maharashtra NEET UG counseling.
+To pursue a lucrative medical career, securing an admission in the top medical college in Maharashtra, requires you to clear NEET exam along with undergoing Maharashtra NEET UG counselling.
 There is a definite percentile cut off for MBBS and in case you don’t reach that mark, you can opt for other Health science courses.
 The courses include BAMS, BHMS, BPT, BOT, BP&O, BASLP, and B.Sc (nursing).

 Seat allotment for MBBS and BDS admission will take place after the NEET results are declared.